-Brent: No question.
+Brent: So true!
 How do you get back on track if your mind goes blank on a line?

 Audrey: At that point, it becomes all about eye contact and breathing.
 Someone on stage is bound to find the way back in, and then everyone else can follow along.

 Brent: Where does memorization fall in your process of learning a character?

 Audrey: I prefer to memorize lines later in the game, after a healthy amount of rehearsing.
 It helps me to first understand the logic of the scene, and then start working on the blocking.
 Your head’s attached to your body, and your body’s attached to your head, so where one goes, the other follows.
 I don’t always have that luxury and in some cases a director will ask that actors be off book very early in the process.

 Brent: Then what?
 How do you go about learning the material?

 Audrey: In those cases, I just sit down with the script and memorize it a chunk at a time.
 Then back to the beginning, always adding a bit more.
 Every time I screw up, I start from the beginning.
 Sometimes there’s a difficult section, or a series of words that are challenging.
 I usually use a mnemonic device of the first letter of the words to remember that it’s alphabetical….
 Or keep a phrase in the back of my mind.